ozeias/slideapp/README.markdown

  - The ∞labs Build Tools. [http://github.com/millenomi/infinitelabs-build-tools](http://github.com/millenomi/infinitelabs-build-tools).
 Clone them in a location and create a source tree in Xcode named `INFINITELABS_TOOLS` that points to that directory.
  - The ∞labs Build Tools. [http://github.com/millenomi/muikit](http://github.com/millenomi/muikit).
 Clone them in a location and create a source tree in Xcode named `INFINITELABS_LIB_MUIKIT` that points to that directory.

-To edit your source trees, choose **Xcode &gt; Preferences &gt; Source Roots**.
+To edit your source trees, choose **Xcode &gt; Preferences &gt; Source Trees**.
 Yes, I have like a thousand in there.
 It's pretty sad.

 To use: